pinskylab/Clownfish_persistence/README.md

 Add an explanation about what this repository does at the top.
 Also add a "how to interact with this repository if you wanted to run the analyses" bit.

+All data were collected by members of the Pinsky lab at sites off Leyte, Philippines from 2012-2018.
+The raw data are housed XXXX.

 Repository contents and explanation:

 **Code** - holds scripts